<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 Adapting Process Control Plans for Other Areas of Manufacturing

 Process control plans are critical tools for any organization that wants to maintain high-quality standards.
-In China, few manufacturers have been through the hard work of developing one and keeping it updated.
-And they are among the top 1% in their industries.
+In China, few manufacturers have been through the hard work of developing one and keeping it updated, and they are among the top 1% in their industries.
 They provide a comprehensive overview of the processes and products involved, as well as the expectations for each.
 By establishing a clear set of criteria and expectations, organizations can implement effective quality control measures and reduce the risk of defective products entering the market.

 For those of you in China, have you or your suppliers had any luck implementing them?